Published Jul 13, 2021

 • The first step in becoming a caretaker for a family member is understanding when it’s appropriate to step in and assist your parents with their healthcare and wellbeing.

-• There are many different components and responsibilities associated with a caregiving position.
+• There are many different components, responsibilities, costs, and emotions associated with a caregiving position.

-Becoming your parent’s caretaker can be difficult to adapt to as it highlights a change in your parent’s life as well as a new chapter in your relationship.
+Becoming your mother, father, or parents’ caretaker can be difficult to adapt to, as it highlights a change in your parent’s life as well as a new chapter in your relationship.
 Furthermore, being a caregiver is a large responsibility as it requires a lot of work, sacrifice, and time.
+There are often physical, mental, and emotional challenges when taking on the role of a caregiver.
 Learning when to step in and setting expectations for what your parent needs, along with what you can handle, is crucial.

 The tips outlined in this piece aim to make the transition for adult children caregivers smoother, guiding you into this new role as a care provider.